jupyterlab/jupyterlab/design/real_time_collab.md

 # Read Time Collaboration Design

-This purpose of this document is to describe the design of the real-time collaboration (RTC) features we are building for JuptyerLab.
+This purpose of this document is to describe the design of the real-time collaboration (RTC) features we are building for JupyterLab.
 The focus here is primarily on the user experience and usage cases, rather than on the implementation details.

 ## Personas